 In the early 19th century, the "father of the computer," Charles Babbage, conceptualized and invented the first mechanical computer.
 From those first tentative steps, the journey to the modern computer began.

 Although there's no single inventor of the modern computer, the principles of modern computer science were set out by Alan Turing in his seminal 1936 paper, “On Computable Numbers, with an Application to the Entscheidungsproblem.”
 Today, computers stand as the symbolic representation of the modern world.

 26. Email is an often overlooked significant invention

 Most developers of early mainframes and minicomputers developed similar but often incompatible mail applications.
 Over time, these became linked by a web of gateways and routing systems.

 Many US universities were part of the ARPANET, which increased software portability between its systems.
 That portability helped make the Simple Mail Transfer Protocol (SMTP) increasingly influential.
 The first ARPANET email was sent in 1971 AD.

-A man by the name of Ray Tomlinson is credited with inventing one common feature of the email system that we know today.
-In 1972 AD, while working as an ARPANET contractor, Tomlinson used the @ symbol to denote the sending of messages from one computer to another.
+Ray Tomlinson is credited with inventing one common feature of the email system that we know today.
+In 1972 AD, while working as an ARPANET contractor, Tomlinson used the @ symbol to denote sending messages from one computer to another.